MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/privileges/live-privileges-nav.md

 ---
 title: Privileges
-description: Privileges control which features of Xbox Live a user can access at a given point in time.
+description: Controls which features of Xbox Live a user can access at a given point in time.
 kindex: Privileges
 kindex: privileges
 layout: LandingPage